Run

 - **[Kubernetes](./kubernetes/)** — the production packaging for

 self-hosted clusters.
-Active-active stateless cyoda-go pods behind a load
+Active-active stateless cyoda-go pods behind a

-ships from cyoda-go.
+chart ships from cyoda-go.
+The same Helm-deployed cluster, licensed

 ## Moving between tiers

 The application does not change when you move.
-That is the whole point of the
+That is the whole point of

 See [Digital twins and the growth path](/concepts/digital-twins-and-growth-path/)